A mind-blowing, myth-busting farming exhibit that will change the world.

-H&R Agri-Power and Case IH; Tennessee Beef Promotion Board; Tennessee Corn Promotion Board; Tennessee Department of Agriculture; Tennessee Farm Bureau; Tennessee Soybean Promotion Board; USDA Rural Development U.S. Department of Agriculture
+H&R Agri-Power and Case IH; Tennessee Beef Promotion Board; Tennessee Corn Promotion Board; Tennessee Department of Agriculture; Tennessee Soybean Promotion Board; USDA Rural Development U.S. Department of Agriculture

-AgLaunch Initiative; Bayer Fund; The Dairy Alliance; Danny Larcom Heating & Air; Obion County Farm Bureau; Tennessee Foundation for Agriculture in the Classroom, Tennessee Pork Producers Association, Tosh Farms; and Will Wade and Pat Wade
+AgLaunch Initiative; Bayer Fund; The Dairy Alliance; Danny Larcom Heating and Air; Gail McDonald Latimer; Henry County Farm Bureau; Matt Fennel; Obion County Farm Bureau; Syngenta; Tennessee Farm Bureau; Tennessee Foundation for Agriculture in the Classroom; Tennessee Pork Producers Association; Tosh Farms; Will Wade and Pat Wade; Williams Country Sausage

-Blue Steel Tool, Inc., East Tennessee Nursery and the Tennessee Department of Agriculture Division of Forestry; FarmSpace Systems, LLC; Roundstone Native Seed; “Silo”; Star Pastures Apiary; The University of Tennessee at Martin; USDA Natural Resources Conservation Service; WCTE, Upper Cumberland PBS; and Syngenta
+Agrela Ecosystems; Babylon Micro-Farms; Blue Steel Tool, Inc.; Donald Danforth Plant Science Center; EarthSense; East Tennessee Nursery and the Tennessee Department of Agriculture Division of Forestry; FarmSpace Systems, LLC; GroGuru; Noble Research Institute; Prolific Earth Sciences; Roundstone Native Seed; “Silo”; Star Pastures Apiary; SwineTech; The University of Tennessee at Martin; USDA Natural Resources Conservation Service; WCTE, Upper Cumberland PBS

 Champions of Agriculture